 And that all human brokenness is a potential display case for Your glory, God!

 Note: My two interviews are scheduled to air during sanctity of life month sometime in January, 2014.
-Please check back on my Upcoming Events Page or Family Talk’s website for more detailed information.
+Please check back on Family Talk’s website for more detailed information.